 Although these adaptable plants may take root any time after spring, late summer is the optimum time for rooting pelargonium cuttings.

 Cut a stem from a healthy growing plant using a sharp, sterile knife.
 Make the cut just below a leaf joint.
 Remove all the leaves except the top two.
 Also, remove any buds and flowers from the stem.

 Get a small pot with a drainage hole.
-A 3-inch pot is fine for a single cutting, while a 4- to 6-inch pot will hold four or five cuttings.
-Fill the pot with regular potting mix or seed starter.
+A 3 inch (8 cm.) pot is fine for a single cutting, while a 4 to 6 inch (10-15 cm.) pot will hold four or five cuttings.
+Fill the pot with a regular potting mix or seed starter.
 Avoid mixes with added fertilizer.